ivogeorg/jitt/design-spike-2.md

 ## 4. Meeting

-_Notes: Meetings are class periods, where the instructor and the students meet, in person or online._
+_Notes: Meetings are class periods, where the instructor and the students meet, in person or online.
+For example, twice-per-week course over a 15-week semester has 30 meetings.
+Questions can be associated with meetings, dynamically.
+Curated results are associated with a meeting, but meeting is a **not** a schema linking entity._

-1. (UID per "Instructor ID", "Course catalog ID", "Term ID", and "Section ID") Meeting ID.
+1. (UID per "Section ID") Meeting ID.
-2. (UID per "Meeting ID") Order index.
+2. (UID per "Section ID") Order index.
 3. _(optional)_ Date. _Should be a standard yyyy-mm-dd format throughout._
 4. (set) Questions.
-5. Meeting view, which displays:
-   1. Full question
-   2. Aggregated response pattern, a.k.a. clustering (37% gave this kind of response, 29% gave that kind of response, 20% showed confusion).
-   3. Selected student responses presented anonymously.
-Responses can be displayed in a certain order.
+5. (set) Digests.

 ## 5. Question

-1. (UID per "Instructor ID", "Course catalog ID", "Term ID", and "Section ID") Question ID.
+1. (UID per "Instructor ID", "Course catalog ID", "Term ID", and "Section ID") Question ID.  **TODO (@ivogeorg):** Need to lay out the schema to get this one right!
-2. Question text. _Should multimedia questions (that is, "cards") be supported?
-This will vastly complicate the design._
-3. Cards:
+2. Card data:
    1. Mathematical expressions
    2. HTML links
    3. Basic rich-text editor (lists, italics, bold, etc.)